jungr-ait/ros_mavros_wp_mission/README.md

 Demonstrates how mavros can be used to set waypoint and how to execute them.
 IMHO there is no full demo code that covers a mission, that's why this repo was created.
-This was tested with JMAVSim.
+This was tested with JMAVSim + PX4 + QGroundControl + ROS kinetic.
 After installation of JMAVSim the there should be a folder `~/src/Firmware`.
 Go to that direction and type:

 ```